-Sunsuper’s Balanced option for Super-savings accounts produced a return of 7.6 per cent for the December quarter and 3.1 per cent over the year to December 2020.
-Longer-term returns remain strong, with the Balanced option posting returns of 6.7 per cent p.a. over the last three years, and 8.2 per cent p.a. over the ten years to the end of December.
-The table below shows returns from the major publicly traded asset classes for periods to the end of December 2020.
+Sunsuper’s Balanced option for Super-savings accounts produced a return of 6.1 per cent for the June quarter and 20.7 per cent over the financial year to June 2021 – the strongest financial-year return for more than 25 years.
+Longer-term returns remain strong, with the Balanced option posting returns of 8.8 per cent p.a. over the last three years, and 9.1 per cent p.a. over the ten years to the end of June 2021.
+The table below shows returns from the major publicly traded asset classes for periods to the end of June 2021.

 Sources: Refinitiv, Bloomberg.
 Past performance is not a reliable indication of future performance.

-We have no way of knowing with any certainty how the COVID-19 outbreak will evolve from here, or how the economy and financial markets will evolve over the course of this year.
-We do not invest money based on our own, or anyone else’s short-term economic or market forecasts.
-While ongoing support from fiscal and monetary policy and the impending roll-out of COVID vaccines are clear positives for the Australian and global economic outlook, periodic outbreaks of the virus are likely to continue to impact on economic conditions given that a successful and broad-based vaccination program is likely to take considerable time.
+Both the Australian and global economies should continue to recover over the course of 2021 and into 2022.
+While ongoing support from fiscal and monetary policy and the rollout of COVID vaccines are clear positives for the Australian and global economic outlook, periodic setbacks are likely to continue to impact on economic conditions given that a successful and broad-based vaccination program is likely to take considerable time.

 Sunsuper continues to hold a substantial allocation to alternative asset classes, particularly the key unlisted asset classes – property, infrastructure, private equity and private credit.
-As a large superannuation fund, we have well-diversified portfolios of these assets that deliver strong, long-term returns, while reducing our members exposure to share market volatility – particularly in times such as these.
-And we can maintain these exposures as a result of our strong liquidity position, which has also enabled us to comfortably meet our members’ demands for liquidity under the government’s now completed Early Release of Superannuation (ERS) program.
+As a large superannuation fund, we have well-diversified portfolios of these assets that deliver strong, long-term returns, while reducing our members’ exposure to share market volatility.

 We maintain a significant exposure to foreign currencies.
 Given the long-standing tendency of the Australian dollar to fall sharply during times of market stress, a higher allocation to foreign currency is a means of providing additional protection to our diversified portfolios in the event of a further major share market correction.